dmcheremisin/SocialNetwork/readme.md

 ### TODO
 A lot of things should be done to make this project ready for a real production including testing.
 But my aim was to prototype social network project based on Servlets and Jsp technologies.
+I made here everything I wanted to use.

+And....I have no time.
-And....I have no time and a great will to make something interesting using Spring.
+...But I have a great will to make something interesting using Spring in the next project.